Herzshprung/for_IBM/README.md

 # for_IBM
-this repository is for IBM course in coursera add I do changes here just for educational needs.
+this repository is for IBM course in coursera.

+add I do changes here just for educational needs.